Hyrull/SoT-Tracker/README.md

 1. Create an account on SoT Tracker.
 2. Import your **"rat" token** from the Sea of Thieves website.
 This gives the tracker **read-only access** to your progress (commendations, levels, monthly ledger unlocks).
+   - The RAT is stored encrypted.
    - Your data is never stored permanently — deleting your account removes all traces.
 3. The website automatically updates your data when you click the **refresh** button.

 > Using the "rat" token simplifies the workflow compared to manual importers: no extra steps or scripts are needed, just refresh and go.
-However it dies every few weeks and might need updating.
+However it dies every week or so and might need updating.
 Can't help it.

 ---